smykad/myWorkApp/readme.md

 This script reads a csv file and generates a readable arrival list for todays or tomorrows arrivals.
 Make sure the csv file is saved in a folder called data in the same directory as the script.
+Added a dummy CSV file to show how it works.
+Added printing functionality 4.27.22

 ## [checkbox.py](https://github.com/smykad/myWorkApp/blob/master/checkbox.py)
 + Authors: [Doug Smyka](https://github.com/smykad)